betaWeb/websockets/README.md

 * `emit(type: String, payload?: any = '', namespaced?: boolean = true): Promise`

-format a data object with `type` and `payload`, and send it to the server.
+Format a data object with `type` and `payload`, and send it to the server.
 If `namespaced` is false, `type` parameter will doesn't be prefixed by the namespace specified in the Websockets instance options.

 ```javascript
 // Emit 'USER_MESSAGE' event to the server with a payload